Zeeshan, Kiyani case: Wife blames ex-husband for London arson attack, cyber crimes

 Zeeshan Zia Raja and her ex-husband Dr Nadeem Kiyani were married for 18 years-- from 1999 to 2017--but fell out over the management and running of a well-known schools network called American Lycetuff.

 CCTV Footage reviewed by this correspondent shows a motorcyclist dressed in grey reaching outside the home of Zeeshan Zia Raja in East London’s Beckton area and setting the Range Rover on fire while it was parked in the driveway.
-The arsonist then sped off from the scene leaving the car in flames.
-The police have confirmed that they’re investigating the incident with an open mind, but Zeeshan Zia Raja says that she suspects her ex-husband was involved in the attack and she alleges that there is a history of dispute and serious threats preceding the actual attack.
+Zeeshan Zia Raja says that she suspects her ex-husband was involved in the attack.

-She says the fact that the family court in London made findings and ruled that Nadeem Kiyani should not come near or enter into the family home unless agreed with the court in advance is a proof that Dr Nadeem Kiyani posed threat to both Zeeshan and their two sons.
-Zeeshan Zia and Nadeem Kiyani’s sons Faizan Kiyani, 17, and Mukarram Kiyani, 16, live in the house which was subject to arson attack.
-At the time of their marriage, Nadeem Kiyani was working as a deputy director in the Export Promotion Bureau of Pakistan while Zeeshan Zia was running her own schools.
-A doctor by profession, Kiani never practiced as a doctor but passed the CSS examination to become a bureaucrat of 23rd Common.

-After two years of marriage, he resigned and joined his ex-wife’s schools in Accounts & Administration.
-This was Kiyani’s second marriage while he has a son and two daughters from his first marriage, named Aurangzeb Nadeem Kiyani, aged 28, Minahil Kiyani, aged 26 and Mishail Kiyani aged 22.

 According to Zeeshan Zia, things between the couple remained fine till 2015 when an argument between the two broke out over several unauthorised transactions and misappropriations of accounts.